ibm-cloud-docs/openwhisk/actions_web.md

 Test the `hello` web action and provide the randomly generated `X-Require-Whisk-Auth` value.
 Replace the `<apihost>` and `<namespace_ID>` values.
 Replace the `<my-secret>` value with the randomly generated number that you found in step 3 of [Creating a secure web action](#actions_web_secure_create).
 {: shortdesc}

-You can test the web action by either,
+You can test the web action by using one of the following methods.

   * Testing the web action by using a cURL command.

       ```bash
       curl https://<apihost>/api/v1/web/<namespace_ID>/demo/hello.json?name=Jane -X GET -H "X-Require-Whisk-Auth: <my-secret>"
       ```
       {: pre}

   * Testing the web action by using a `wget` command.

       ```
       wget https://<apihost>/api/v1/web/<namespace_ID>/demo/hello.json?name=Jane -X GET -H "X-Require-Whisk-Auth: <my-secret>"
       ```